 - Anti-rejection drugs used after organ transplants

 There's no vaccine to prevent human parvovirus infection.
-Once you've become infected with parvovirus, you acquire lifelong immunity.
-Washing your hands and your child's hands frequently, and not sharing food or drinks, may help diminish the chances of getting an infection.
+Once you've become infected with parvovirus, you get lifelong immunity.
+You may reduce the chances of getting an infection by washing your hands and your child's hands often, not touching your face, avoiding people who are ill, and not sharing food or drinks.

 - Jordan JA.
 Microbiology, epidemiology, and pathogenesis of parvovirus B19 infection. https://www.uptodate.com/contents/search.
 Accessed Dec.
 11, 2019.